kaisarkertarajasa/kaisarkertarajasa/README.md

 <div align="center">
-   Mainly programming in Python, C, and Go.
-Focused mainly on artificial intelligence and cyber security.
+   Mostly programming in Python, C, and Go.
+Interested on artificial intelligence and cyber security.
 </div>

 ---